Mishalzeera/bluebird-blackjack/README.md

   granular control over the settings.
 The author has no idea how to do that now but is keeping it in mind.

+- The game didn't work well on mobile initially, arranging the elements without too much clutter was a challenge.
+The start animation also took some time before it fit well enough on a mobile size screen.
+Initally a very daunting moment, since so much of the game was written up already, until it was realised that a few key CSS properties were all that needed to be manipulated.

 ### Learning Javascript

 Building an actual project as opposed to doing exercises presented plenty of